techwriter-pl/techwriter-pl.github.io/blog/oferta-pracy-technical-writer-handsontable-zdalnie-hybrydowo-lub-stacjonarnie-gdynia/index.md

 ## Technical Writer for Handsontable

 At Handsoncode, we're on a mission to help developers deliver software faster.
-Handsontable, our flagship product,has becomeone of the world's most popular JavaScriptdata grid components.
+Handsontable, our flagship product, has become one of the world's most popular JavaScript data grid components.
 We are now seeking a Technical Content Writer to join our team.
 The ideal candidate will have a strong background in JavaScript, technical writing, and a passion for creating clear, concise, and engaging content for the JavaScript community.
 You will plan and execute content strategy, create technical-focused content for our blog, and collaborate closely with outsourced writers.